Anatoly1010/Atomize/atomize/documentation/oscilloscope_functions.md

 If one would like to use Keysight oscilloscopes without averaging (in normal, peak or high-resolution mode), the number of points in the waveform is usually [100, 250, 500, 1000, 2000, 5000, 10000, 20000, 50000, 100000].
 The maximum available number of points depends on the timescale and can be substantially lower than 100000.<br/>
 In the average mode the number of points in the waveform is not the one specified in the programming manual.
 For Keysight 3000 X-series the correct array is [100, 250, 500, 1000, 2000, 4000, 8000].
 For Keysight 2000 X-series: [99, 247, 479, 959, 1919, 3839, 7679].
 For Keysight 4000 X-series the number of points for the average mode should be checked.<br/>
 To handle this situation more or less correctly, two different arrays (for average and all other modes) of available number of points are used in the modules for Keysight oscilloscopes.<br/>
+Fot Tektronix 3000 Series the available number of points is [500, 10000].<br/>
 Fot Tektronix 4000 Series the available number of points is [1000, 10000, 100000, 1000000, 10000000].<br/>
 ### oscilloscope_acquisition_type(*ac_type)
 ```python3